-The parent company financial statements have been approved and authorized for issuance by the BOD on October 10, 2022.
+The parent company financial statements have been approved and authorized for issuance by the Board of Directors (BOD) on October 13, 2023.

 2. Summary of Significant Accounting Policies and Disclosures

 Basis of Preparation

 The accompanying parent company financial statements have been prepared under the historical cost basis, except for investments in equity instruments that have been measured at fair value.
 The parent company financial statements are presented in Philippine Peso, the Company's functional and presentation currency, and all values are rounded to the nearest Peso, except when otherwise indicated.